 CCDHB provides a range of specialist services including neurosurgery, oncology, neonatal intensive care and community-based services including district nursing, rehabilitation services, social work, alcohol and drug services, and home support services to a population of around 900,000 people.

 Wellington is New Zealand’s capital city, a cultural and cosmopolitan epicentre renowned for its vibrant cafés, restaurants, international sporting and cultural events set in a beautiful natural harbour.
 With easy access to vineyards in the Wairarapa and beaches on the Kapiti Coast, there’s plenty of opportunity for adventure or simply to relax and unwind.

 HOW TO APPLY

 Applications closes on 27 June 2021 and can only be accepted when submitted through our CCDHB Careers Website.
 We will be considering applications as they are submitted.
 For further information on this role, email firstname.lastname@example.org and indicate the job title and vacancy number SMO40-21 in the subject line.

 Ma tini, ma mano, ka rapa te whai

 By joining together we will succeed

-Specialist qualifications in Paediatrics - FRACP or equivalent and be able to register for specialist registration with the MCNZ
+Specialist qualification in Paediatrics - Fellowship of the RACP (FRACP) or equivalent and be able to register for specialist registration with the MCNZ